 Instructions

 - Place the brown sugar, butter, cream and vanilla extract into the Thermomix bowl.
-Cook for 9 mins/Varoma/speed 2 with the simmering basket (or splatter guard) on top of the mixing bowl lid instead of the measuring cup.
+Cook for 9 min/Varoma/speed 2, with the simmering basket (or splatter guard) on the lid instead of the measuring cup.

-- Leave the sauce to cool for a few minutes before serving.
-It will continue to thicken as it cools.
+- Leave the sauce to cool for a few minutes before serving, as it will continue to thicken while cooling.

 Notes

-For an ultra-smooth sauce (especially if using it in desserts like panna cotta), strain the butterscotch while it’s still warm through a fine-mesh sieve to remove any tiny sugar crystals or clumps.
-This ensures a perfectly silky finish every time.
+- Extra-smooth sauce: For an ultra-smooth finish (especially when using it in desserts like panna cotta), strain the sauce while still warm through a fine-mesh sieve to remove any tiny sugar crystals.

 Gemma says